 The resources you put into the office design should communicate your values as well.

 Review and overhaul your strategy, marketing, and product line.
 Change should be apparent in the mood around your headquarters.
-Business partners should see it too because they play a vital role in helping you educate consumers.
+Moreover, business partners should see it too because they play a vital role in helping you educate consumers.